This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Putting it into practice can:

-If you want to adopt one of these best diets that is sustainable for you, it is important that you see your doctor or nutritionist.
+If you want to adopt one of these best diets that is sustainable for you, it is important that you consult your doctor or nutritionist.
 They can provide you with a nutritional plan tailored to your needs and daily routines.

-Did you know some of these diets? tell us.
+Did you know any of these diets?

 What is the best protein for weight loss?